wsteadman/Steadman-Data-Science-Portfolio/Tidy Data Project/README.md

 - Create visualizations by running Jypter notebook cells:
     - barchart showing total numbers of each medal
     - barchart comparing total number of men's to women's sports
     - horizontal barchart showing number of medals for each sport

+  - Create a pivot table:
+    - counting number of medals by sex and sport

 ## Dataset Description:
 - Contains 2008 olympic medal winners